Revisiting the soft-hard separation in the transverse momentum spectra of $pp$ collisions: Disentangling soft and hard contributions in the p_T spectra

 \section{Disentangling soft and hard contributions in the $\textrm{\boldmath{$p_T$}}$ spectra}

-We analyse ALICE collision data taken at $\sqrt{s} = 13$ TeV in $pp$ collisions at the LHC~\cite{ALICE:2020nkc}, focusing on the $p_T$-spectra in different charged particles multiplicity classes as measured by the experiment in the central rapidity region.
+We analyse ALICE collision data taken at $\sqrt{s} = 13$ TeV in $pp$ collisions at the LHC~\cite{ALICE:2020nkc}, focusing on the $p_T$-spectra in different charged particle multiplicity classes as measured by the experiment in the central rapidity region.
 Our aim is to investigate whether the spectra can be described by separating the soft and hard contributions using the minimal set of assumptions.

+We emphasize that throughout this analysis the terms ``soft'' and ``hard'' refer to \emph{operational definitions} within our two-component framework: the ``soft'' component is the yield described by the Boltzmann parametrization in the low-$p_T$ region ($p_T < p_0$), and the ``hard'' (fragmentation) component is the residual after subtraction.
+These are not claims about unique dynamical mechanisms, but convenient labels for the two contributions.
+In the transition region near $p_0$, contributions from both mechanisms are present and cannot be cleanly separated.

 We approach the soft part of the ALICE data $p_T$ spectra using a very simple analytical form.
 A Boltzmann function was chosen to describe the shape of the spectra in the lowest momentum region, where soft production dominates.
-This part of the spectra is known to be a complicated mix of non-perturbative effects such as multiple parton interactions, intrinsic transverse momentum, and initial or final state radiation.
-Our goal here was not to assign a physical temperature but to test how well the Boltzmann form can represent the data.
+This part of the spectra is known to be a complicated mix of non-perturbative effects such as multiple parton interactions (MPI), intrinsic transverse momentum, and initial or final state radiation.
+The soft component, parametrized by the Boltzmann exponential, is associated with these low-momentum-transfer non-perturbative processes -- including MPI at low virtuality, soft string fragmentation, and underlying-event activity -- that produce the bulk of particles at $p_T \lesssim 1$~GeV/$c$.
+The hard component, obtained as the residual after subtraction, is associated with particles originating from the fragmentation of partons produced in hard ($Q^2 \gg \Lambda_{\rm QCD}^2$) perturbative scatterings, which at high $p_T$ follow a power-law distribution characteristic of pQCD fragmentation functions.
+Our goal here was not to assign a physical temperature but to test how well the Boltzmann form can represent the data in the low-$p_T$ region.
 Accordingly, we have fitted the lowest part of the spectra with the following function:

 where $\beta=1/T$ is commonly interpreted as the slope or the inverse effective temperature, $T$, and $A$ is a normalization constant.